 #2: Be Real

-Don’t try to make yourself seem more important than you actually are (unless, of course, you are spending hours outlining your best-selling novel).
-If you try to make things up to sound better, you’ll come across as phony and insincere.
+Don’t try to make yourself seem more important than you actually are.
+If you try to make things up to sound better, you’ll come across phony and insincere.

 It should almost go without saying, but you want to make sure your Stanford roommate essay is the strongest example of your work possible.
-Before you turn in your Stanford application, make sure to edit and proofread your essays.
+Before you turn in your Stanford application, take time to edit and proofread all your essays.

-Your work should be free of spelling and grammar errors.
-Make sure to run your essays through a spelling and grammar check before you submit.
+Your work should be free of spelling and grammar errors, so don't forget to run your essays through a comprehensive spelling and grammar check.

 Wondering what a good SAT score is?
 Check out our post on how to set your goal score based on the schools you want to get into.